-The EQF recommendation encourages member states to reference the national qualifications levels to the EQF levels by 2010.
+The EQF recommendation encourages member states to reference the national qualifications or levels of qualification framework to the EQF levels by 2010.
 In order to ensure the evolvement of the process in a reliable and understandable manner for the stakeholders of all the countries involved in the process, the EQF Advisory Group has agreed upon the procedures and criteria necessary for managing this process.